a-h/templ/docs/docs/04-core-concepts/03-testing.md

 }
 ```

-Then, we test the navigation:
+We can also test that the navigation bar was rendered.

 ```go
 func TestNav(t *testing.T) {
     r, w := io.Pipe()